f4exb/sdrangel/sdrgui/gui/transverterdialog.md

 If you use a down converter to receive the 6 cm band narrowband center frequency of 5670 MHz at 432 MHz you would set the translating frequency to 5760 - 432 = 5328 MHz thus dial +5,328,000,000 Hz.

-For bands even higher in the frequency spectrum the GHz digits are not really significant so you can have them set at 1 GHz.
-Thus to receive the 10368 MHz frequency at 432 MHz you would set the translating frequency to 1368 - 432 = 936 MHz.
-Note that in this case the frequency of the LO used in the mixer of the transverter is set at 9936 MHz.

 The Hz precision allows a fine tuning of the transverter LO offset

 <h3>2: Translating frequency enable/disable</h3>